Back to all incidents

 Coupang — South Korea customer data exposure

-South Korea's largest e-commerce platform reported 33.7 million customer accounts exposed; Korean police identified a former employee as the principal suspect.
+South Korea's largest e-commerce platform reported 33.7 million customer accounts exposed; Korean police identified a former IT employee as the principal suspect.

 Target